 Understanding Christ led by example for us, we model the behavior we teach, that is, we respond respectfully and kindly through words, modeling composure, cooperation, and compassion.
 Our role as early childhood educators is to guide children to making helpful choices.

-A program by Dr. Becky Bailey called Conscious Discipline® produces amazing results in teaching children about choices, developing self-control, and personal responsibility for their behavior.
+A program called Conscious Discipline® produces amazing results in teaching children about choices, developing self-control, and personal responsibility for their behavior.
 Conflict in the classroom is viewed as an opportunity to teach responsibility for behavior.
 Learning occurs when children are able to see the connection between their behavior and the result of that behavior for themselves and those around them.
 Positive approaches to problem solving are used to motivate children to make helpful choices.

 Children are never subjected to discipline that is severe, humiliating, or frightening.
 Discipline is never associated with food, rest, or toileting.
 Any form of physical punishment is prohibited.
-Parents may not administer physical punishment in the building or on school grounds.